MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

 ## Call your QIO algorithm via the Azure Function

-Now it's time to finally test the Function in the cloud.
+You can now test the Function in the cloud.

-1. Call the Function by calling the Function-URL in a browser.
+1. Call the function by calling the Function-URL in a browser.
 Call following URL:

     ```text
     https://<your_function_app_name>.azurewebsites.net/api/splitweights